MackCesar/MetalDiffusion/README.md

 ## Installation

-These installation instructions are geared towards use on an Intel Mac, but the program will run on almost every system.
-Special MacOS instructions will be labeled below with alternatives given as well.
+These installation instructions are geared towards use on an Intel Mac.

-**MAC ONLY:**This program is best utilized within a python virtual environment, making it independent of the python already installed on MacOS.
+This program is best utilized within a python virtual environment, making it independent of the python already installed on MacOS.
 ### Programs required

 1) Terminal